TonySapa/script-init-service/readme.md

 }
 ```

 # Have fun with it
 I will be publishing newer versions and extend this simple and small tool.
-Meanwhile, I have more interesting projects on my Github [@TonySapa](https://github.com/
+Meanwhile, I have more interesting projects on my Github [@TonySapa](https://github.com/TonySapa) or site [tonisanchez.dev](https://tonisanchez.dev)